Author: Dana Edwards

 Then Harold dug in his book bag and took out the green notebook.

-Each year before school started, he’d add one green composition notebook to his school supply list and in that notebook Harold kept track of the times he beat me at anything—Texas Hold’em, NCAA 12, checkers.
+Each year before school started, he’d add one green composition notebook to his school supply list and in that notebook Harold kept track of the times he'd beat me at anything—Texas Hold’em, NCAA 12, checkers.
 He’d write down the date, the game, and the score.
-He also wrote down baseball stats.
+He also wrote down all sorts of baseball stats.

-Harold collected little known baseball facts like the Smithsonian collected dead things—the more obscure the better.
-And thanks to Harold, whatever he knew, I knew it too.
+Harold collects little known baseball facts like the Smithsonian collects dead things—the more obscure the better.
+And thanks to Harold, whatever he knows, I know it too.

-In a situation like this, it was best not to appear too interested, but I was pretty sure the newest entry in the notebook was going to be: August 12, 2012, Jake Thomas doesn’t know that the Atlanta Braves used to be the Milwaukee Braves.
+In a situation like this, it’s best not to appear too interested, but I was pretty sure the newest entry in the notebook was going to be, August 12, 2012.
+Jake Thomas doesn’t know that the Atlanta Braves used to be the Milwaukee Braves.

 We heard the bus’s brakes one street over.